pindiespace/green-boilerplate/README.md

 ...a boilerplate developed to implement Sustainable Web Design theory.

-The goals:

-1. Create a database of browser features, as well as client, network, and human factor features of web design, following [Sustainable Web Design](http://sustainablevirtualdesign.wordpress.com) theory.

-2. Develop a system which 'compiles' a mix of feature-detection (client-side) and hard-coded feature values indexed to user agents for a maximally efficient boilerplate loading polyfills as necessary.

-3. Investigate the value of an optimized boilerplate which reduces network traffic by dynamically picking either a JavaScript function or a hard-coded browser feature value to download to a client.

-4. Strong support for inclusive design, with appropriate polyfills added as needed even for older web browsers.

-## Description
+## The Problem

 Green Boilerplate was a project I worked on from 2011 to 2014 alongside with developing a theory of Sustainable web design.
 At the time, typical websites downloaded polyfills to support browser function in a variety of inefficient ways.
 Support for older browsers was more important than today (2016+) and lead to part of the 'bloat' of web pages.

 I was interested in developing a boilerplate similar to HTML5 Boilerplate that only loaded feature tests and polyfills as needed.
+By being more efficient than say, Modernizr, the app would fullfill the "Green Ingredients" strategy for Sustainable Web Design.

 In addition, I wanted to incorporate other features of Web Sustainability in the boilerplate.
-Besides JS feature detects, GBP had provisions for server and network detects.
-The ultimate goal was to integrate all these feature detects - client-side, server-side and network in a way allowing LCA computations and carbon footprint calculations for individual web projects.
+Besides JS feature detects, sever features, networks, site value to its audience (as described on [Tim Berners-Lee's Web Index Project](http://thewebindex.org/)) and even developer workflow influence the sustainability life cycle of web applications.
+The ultimate goal was to integrate all these expanded feature detects - client-side, server-side and network in a way allowing sustainability to be calculated.
+The goal was to produce useful "carbon footpring" and "environmental impact" [Life Cycle Analysis (LCA)](https://en.wikipedia.org/wiki/Life-cycle_assessment) computations for individual web projects.

+## The Solution

-The key to the Green Boilerplate concept was realizing that older browsers had fixed user-agents.
-So, if one could identify older browsers by their user-agent, their features could be hard-coded into a feature-detection script before it downloaded on the server.
+The key to the Green Boilerplate concept was realizing that...

+1. Older browsers had fixed user-agents, and weren't being updated.
+Their feature list was permanent.

+2. Newer browsers retained features first added in earlier versions.
+Only new features need to be tested for by downloading the appropriate JS functions.

+3. A server-side script could inject a JSON file directly into markup, reducing HTTP requests.

+4. If features were detected server-side, it would also be possible to inject polyfill JS directly into the download, further reducing HTTP requests.

+5. If the feature detects, both downloaded and local, could be stored on the user's computer using LocalStorage.
+That way, the next time the site was visited, the browser wouldn't even have to download the feature database.

+## Benefits

+Websites typically support older browsers by loading polyfill libraries.
+In order to conditionally load the polyfill, they a way of detecting browser features.
+By pre-computing features and adding the results on the server side, the size and more important, user-experienced delays.

+A Green Boilerplate system would greatly reduce this issue.
+Sites could do comprehensive detection of 100s of features, and still have only a little extra JS added to their download, reducing page bloat.

+Ultimately, Green Boilerplate was designed to replace custom feature detection scripts and generic systems such as [Modernizr](http://www.modernizr.com) with a solution suited to web sustainability.

+## Challenges

+1. Create a database of browser features, as well as client, network, and human factor features of web design, following [Sustainable Web Design](http://sustainablevirtualdesign.wordpress.com) theory.

+2. Develop a system which 'compiles' a mix of feature-detection (client-side) and hard-coded feature values indexed to user agents for a maximally efficient boilerplate loading polyfills as necessary.

+3. Create an optimized boilerplate which reduces network traffic by dynamically picking either a JavaScript function or a hard-coded browser feature value to inject as a client-side script.

+4. Create client-side code which checks LocalStorage for a stored feature list before going on the network.

+4. Using server-side detection, have the server inject appropriate polyfills as needed for older web browsers.

+## Development and Challenges

 For example, Internet Explorer 8 is a 'fossil' web browser - it is not being maintained or updated.
 The set of user-agents describing IE8 is not changing either.
 So, if one does a Modernizr-style feature detect on IE8 one time, the resulting support for HTML, CSS, and JavaScript features will not change, and no re-detects are needed.
 This principle has been applied with success on the [Caniuse website](http://caniuse.com).